stacychann/DSA4264-reddit-toxicity-project/Technical Report.md

 ### 3.4 Topic Modeling
 For topic modelling, we focused on analysing comments which have been classified as toxic by our classification model.
 By performing topic modelling, we can uncover the underlying themes and patterns within the negative discourse on Reddit and subsequently better understand the reasons, triggers and contexts behind toxic behaviour on Reddit and the change in toxicity over the years.

 We chose 2 algorithms for Topic Modelling – Latent Dirichlet Allocation (LDA) and BERTopic.
-These models were chosen for their suitability to handle large and unstructured datasets like Reddit comments.
+These models were chosen as they are widely used for topic modelling tasks.
 We applied fine tuned versions of both models on the toxic comments and compared their coherence scores, diversity scores and topic labels to select the model that we would be using for further analysis of the dataset.

 The steps involving topic modelling can be found in the ```topic_modelling.ipynb``` notebook.